+5.1.4.2. to facilitate Title IX Coordinators, Investigators, Decision-Makers, or Informal Resolution Facilitators.
+The district will ensure that Title IX Coordinators, investigators, decision-makers, or any person designated by the district an informal resolution process receive training on:

+5.1.4.2.1.
+The definition of sexual harassment in subsection 2.6:

+The scope of the district's education program or activity; How to conduct an investigation and grievance process including hearings, appeals, and informal resolution processes, as applicable; and 5.1.4.2.3.

+5.1.4.2.4 How to serve impartially, including by avoiding prejudgment of the facts at issue, conflicts of interest, and bias.
 5.1.4.2.
-Title X Coordinators, Investigators, Decision-Makers, or any person designated by the district trailities an informal resolution process receive training on:

-5.1.4.2.1.
-The scone of the district's educations process receive training on sethistics. - 5.1.4.2.2 The scope of the district's education program or activity; - How to conduct an investigation and grievance process including hearings, appeals, and informal resolution processes, as applicable; and 5.1.4.2.3. - 5.1.4.2.4.
-5.1.4.3. - How to serve impartially, including by avoiding prejudgment of the facts at issue, conflicts of interest, and bias.

 Decision-Makers.
-The district will ensure that decision-makers receive training on issues of relevance of questions and evidence, including when questions and evidence about the complainant's sexual predisposition or prior sexual behavior are not relevant, as set forth in subsection 5.6. - Investigators.
-The district will also ensure that investigators receive training on issues of relevance to create an investigative report that fairly summarizes relevant evidence, as set forth in subsection 5.5.8 - 5.1.5.
+The district will resurve that decision-makers receive training on issues of relevance of questions and evidence, including when questions and evidence about the complainant's sexual predisposition or prior sexual behavior are not relevant, as set forth in subsection 5.6.

+Investigators.
+The district will also ensure that investigators receive training on issues of relevance to create an investigative report that fairly summarizes relevant evidence, as set forth in subsection 5.5.8.
 Presumption.
 It is presumed that the respondent is not responsible for the alleged conduct until a determination regarding responsibility is made at the conclusion of the grievance process.
+5.1.4.4.
+5.1.5

 5.1.6.
 Reasonably Prompt Time Frames.
 This grievance process shall include reasonably prompt time frames for conclusion of the grievance process, including reasonably prompt time frames for filing and resolving appeals and informal resolution processes if the district offers informal resolution processes.
 The process shall also allow for the temporary delay of the grievance process or the limited extension of time frames for good cause with written notice to the complainant and the respondent of the delay or extension and the reasons for the action.
-Good cause may include considerations such as the absence of a party, a party's advisor, or a witness; concurrent law enforcement activity; or the need for language assistance or accommodation of disabilities.
-5.1.7.
-Range of Possible Sanctions and Remedies.
-Following a determination of responsibility, the district may impose disciplinary sanctions and remedies in conformance with this and the district's student discipline - 5.1.7 - policy, and other state and federal laws.
-Depending upon the circumstances, these policies provide for disciplinary sanctions and remedies up to and including expulsion.
+Good cause may include considerations such as the absence of a party, a party's advisor, or a State and with more house to the complantant and the respondent of the delay of extension and the respondent of the delay of extension and the